-- 1. Create a new INI section for you PIP (you may choose any valid INI section name. e.g. GLITEXACMLPRO-FILE\PIP) - 2.
-Into the PIP INI section add the parserClass property with the value org.glite.authz.pep.pip.provider.GLiteAuthorizationProfilePIPIniConfigurationParser - 3.
+- 1. Create a new INI section for you PIP (you may choose any valid INI section name. e.g. GLITEXACMLPROFILE_PIP) - 2.
+Into the PIP INI section add the parserClass property with the value org.glite.authz.pep.pip. provider.GLiteAuthorizationProfilePIPIniConfigurationParser - 3.
 To enable VOMS attribute certificate support add the vomsInfoDir property with a value corresponding to the absolute path of the VOMS vomsdir, traditionally /etc/grid-security/vomsdir. - 4.
 If, in the SECURITY section, the trustInfoDir property is not already set, add it with a value of the absolute filesystem path of your IGTF trust bundle. - 5.
 Configure which profile IDs are to be accepted.

 Property Description Re- Default

 quired?
 Value

 acceptedPro- The space separated list of accepted authorization profile IDs No None.

 fileIDs

 vomsInfoDir The absolute path to the VOMS vomsdir directory.
 Y None.

-vomsInfoRe- The refresh interval time in minutes of the vomsInfoDir No 60
+vomsInfoRe- The refresh interval time in minutes of the vomsInfoDir directory.
+60

-fresh directory.
+fresh

 requireCertifi- The request Subject attribute key-info MUST be present in the No true

 cate incoming request.

 requireProxy The request Subject attribute key-info MUST to be a proxy (PEM No false

 encoded proxy chain).

-NOTE: If the "acceptedProfileIDs" is not defined, then all profile IDs present in the request environment \profile-id\ attribute are accepted.
+Note: If the acceptedProfileIDs is not defined, then all profile IDs present in the request environment profile-id attribute are accepted.